 That’s not to say you can’t earn great money in a short amount of time.
-Once you have contacts and you’ve established yourself in your field as a trustworthy, credible writer, you’ll be in a situation where you can offer your clients new ideas on projects they didn’t even have in mind, and they’ll jump at the chance to pay you something extra (it starts with being an idea machine).
+Once you have contacts and you’ve established yourself in your field as a trustworthy, credible writer, it becomes easier to find new clients or get repeat work with existing clients fairly quickly.

 So yes, you can get to that point.
 It just takes a little time.